MaibornWolff/codecharta/README.md

 Have a **bug**, a **feature** request or any question?
 Please open [a new issue](https://github.com/MaibornWolff/codecharta/issues/new).
 Feedback is always welcome.

-Want to know what we are **working on**?
-Please check out [our board](https://app.zenhub.com/workspaces/codecharta-workspace-5cd16b609795a865159e7107/board) or install the Zenhub Firefox/Chrome plugin.

 Want to have even **more information**?
 Please check our [news](https://maibornwolff.github.io/codecharta/news/).

 ## Further Information